Differential calculus on the space of countable labelled graphs: The space of countable labelled graphs: topology and homomorphism indicators

 \begin{remark} Note that one can also formulate a variant of the Inverse Counting Lemma for countable labelled graphs; however, this is obvious for $\G(V)$.
 This variant states that if for two graphs $G_1,G_2 \in \G(V)$ the difference of the homomorphism indicators $|t'(e,G_1) - t'(e,G_2)|$ is smaller than $1$ for all edges $e \in K_V$, then $G_1 = G_2$.
 One can use either induced or injective homomorphism indicators in this case, because they agree on all finite graphs which are complete. \end{remark}

-We end this part with two further properties that are satisfied by the homomorphism indicators in the labelled setting (as also by the hom-densities in the unlabelled setting).
+We end this part with two further properties that are satisfied by the homomorphism indicators in the labelled setting (as also by the hom-densities in the unlabelled setting \cite[Section~2]{DGKR}).

-\begin{prop}[Stone-Weierstrass; Lagrange Interpolation] Suppose $V$ is any labelled vertex set.
+\begin{prop}[Stone--Weierstrass; Lagrange Interpolation] Suppose $V$ is any labelled vertex set.
 The linear span of homomorphism indicators of all finite graphs is dense in the space of continuous real-valued functions on $\G(V)$.